igorgaming/js-events/README.md

 class YourClass2 extends YourClass {
     // Adding event 'newEvent' to existing events.
     _massEvents = [
-        ...super.massEvents,  // we save all the events that are present in the `YourClass` 'newEvent',
+        ...super.massEvents,  // we use this to get existing events in parent class and add new events to them 'newEvent',
     ];